jorjomir/api-users-hospitals/README.md

 To start the API:
  - Clone the repository
- - run "composer install"
+ - Run "composer install"
- - Create database
+ - Create MySQL database ( the project uses InnoDB engine)
- - Import export.sql into it
+ - Run export.sql into it to import records
  - Edit [/Repository/Database](https://github.com/jorjomir/api-users-hospitals/blob/master/Repository/Database.php) constants for DB connection
  - Open Terminal/CMD in the root directory and type "php -S localhost:8080" to start local server.
  - Import the Postman collection for easier testing